 Life Under the Jolly Roger also provides an extensive catalog of scholarly references for the academic reader.
 Yet this delightful and engaging study is written in language that is wholly accessible for a wide audience.

-This expanded second edition includes an appendix with interviews about contemporary piracy, the ongoing fascination with pirate imagery, and the thorny issue of colonial implications in the romanticization of pirates.
+This expanded second edition includes two new prefaces and an appendix with interviews about contemporary piracy, the ongoing fascination with pirate imagery, and the thorny issue of colonial implications in the romanticization of pirates.

 “In addition to history Gabriel Kuhn’s radical piratology brings philosophy, ethnography, and cultural studies to the stark question of the time: which were the criminals—bankers and brokers or sailors and slaves?
 By so doing he supplies us with another case where the history isn’t dead, it’s not even past!”